lu-n4n0/qa-automation-project/docs/bug-reports.md

-# Rapport de Bugs
+# Bug Report

 ---

-## BUG001 – Soumission formulaire avec email invalide accepté
+## BUG001 – Form submission accepts invalid email

 ### Description
-Le formulaire accepte une adresse email incorrecte sans afficher d’erreur.
+The form accepts an incorrect email address without showing any error.

-### Étapes pour reproduire
+### Steps to Reproduce
-1. Aller sur la page d’accueil
+1. Go to the homepage
-2. Remplir tous les champs correctement sauf le champ email : "lucia@"
+2. Fill in all fields correctly except the email field: "lucia@"
-3. Cliquer sur "Book"
+3. Click on "Book"

-### Résultat attendu
+### Expected Result
-Message d’erreur bloquant la soumission.
+An error message blocking the submission.

-### Résultat observé
+### Actual Result
-Le formulaire est soumis sans message d’erreur.
+The form is submitted without any error message.

-### Statut
+### Status
-Ouvert
+Open

 ---

-## BUG002 – Bouton "Backoffice" non cliquable sur mobile
+## BUG002 – "Backoffice" button not clickable on mobile

 ### Description
-Sur mobile, le bouton "Backoffice" ne répond pas au clic.
+On mobile, the "Backoffice" button does not respond to clicks.

-### Étapes pour reproduire
+### Steps to Reproduce
-1. Ouvrir le site sur un smartphone
+1. Open the site on a smartphone
-2. Taper sur le bouton "Backoffice"
+2. Tap on the "Backoffice" button

-### Résultat attendu
+### Expected Result
-Navigation vers la page de connexion.
+Navigate to the login page.

-### Résultat observé
+### Actual Result
-Aucun effet au clic.
+No effect on click.

-### Statut
+### Status
-Ouvert
+Open